Holocaust Memorial Day

 Hate crime awareness week

-National Hate Crime Awareness Week takes place in October each year and took place from 12-19 October 2019.
+National Hate Crime Awareness Week takes place in October each year.

-For further information or how to get involved see the links below:
+For further information on how to get involved see the links below:

 What is a hate crime?